-Antiretroviral regimen associated with less virological failure among HIV-infected childrenApril 30th, 2013 in HIV & AIDS /
+Antiretroviral regimen associated with less virological failure among HIV-infected childrenApril 30, 2013 in Medicine & Health / HIV & AIDS

 Elizabeth D. Lowenthal, M.D., M.S.C.E., of the University of Pennsylvania Perelman School of Medicine and Children's Hospital of Philadelphia, and colleagues conducted a study to determine whether there was a difference in time to virological failure between HIV-infected children initiating nevirapine vs. efavirenz-based antiretroviral treatment in Botswana.